About Lora Lee

-I am trained to observe and assess the behavioural patterns of children and respond to what they might be communicating through their behaviour and play.
+I am trained to assess the behavioural patterns of children and respond to what they are communicating through their behaviour and play.
 I work with children and adolescents between the ages of 4 and 19 who are experiencing difficulties in parental divorce, bereavement, self-harm, selective mutism, social anxiety, ADHD, and bullying (being the bully or the victim).
 I have a special interest in working with children and young people on the Asperger’s Syndrome spectrum.

-My practice is based on my training in developmental psychology and psychoanalytic theory and principles with an emphasis on attachment and neurodevelopment.
-I see each of my clients as a unique person and ground my practice with a holistic focus on their unique perspective, taking into account how each one’s circumstances affect his or her development rather than focusing merely on their symptoms.
+My practice is based on my training in developmental psychology and psychoanalytic theory with an emphasis on attachment and neurodevelopment.
+I see each of my clients as a unique person and ground my practice with a holistic focus on their unique perspective, taking into account how each child’s circumstances affect his or her development rather than focusing merely on their symptoms.